-Recently, my little family attended a beautiful memorial service for my godmother, a woman who had been like a second mother to me, and whose children were my surrogate cousins.
+Recently, my little family attended a beautiful memorial service for my godmother, a woman who had been like a second mother to me and whose children were my surrogate cousins.
 The day was full of nostalgia, memories, and reconnecting with people that distance and the pandemic had kept us from.

-Outwardly I smiled and nodded and jokingly mimed pushing her out of the nest, laughingly saying “That’s right!
-Fly little bird!”
-But inwardly something clenched itself around my heart, like a vise.
+Outwardly I smiled and nodded and jokingly mimed pushing her out of the nest, laughingly saying, “That’s right!
+Fly, little bird!”
+But inwardly, something clenched itself around my heart like a vise.
 How could my work be done?
 How could I be let go from a job I was still trying so hard to do correctly?

 I remember every time I came up short as a mom

-I was flooded by memories of every time I came up short; every time I lost my temper; every time I failed at crafts or homework help; every moment I missed during my single mom days of working two jobs never being fully in one place before racing to the next; every time I made the same boring dinner of the same four meals I am capable of making; every time I tried too hard only to fall on my face; every time I climbed in the car exhausted from a day of work and resentfully began the evening cycle of obligations that choked our calendar leaving me without space to breathe, to think, to be.
+I was flooded by memories of every time I came up short; every time I lost my temper; every time I failed at crafts or homework help; every moment I missed during my single mom days of working two jobs and never being fully in one place before racing to the next; every time I made the same boring dinner of the same four meals I am capable of making; every time I tried too hard only to fall on my face; every time I climbed in the car exhausted from a day of work and resentfully began the evening cycle of obligations that choked our calendar leaving me without space to breathe, to think, to be.

 Now all I had was space.
-The filing cabinets of my brain stood empty, having locked away a jumble of years of important dates and details of academic calendars, back to school nights, move-in dates, orientations, spring breaks, orthodontist appointments, parent’s weekends, performances, class birthday parties, doctor’s visits, wisdom teeth extractions, back-to-school shopping, finals, and prom dress selection.
+The filing cabinets of my brain stood empty, having locked away a jumble of years of important dates and details of academic calendars, back-to-school nights, move-in dates, orientations, spring breaks, orthodontist appointments, parent’s weekends, performances, class birthday parties, doctor’s visits, wisdom teeth extractions, back-to-school shopping, finals, and prom dress selection.
 What would fill those drawers now?
 They rattled with emptiness and silence, mocking me.
 And for the first time in 22 years, I had no idea what the next year or two or more would hold.

 My daughter’s on a journey I can’t join her on